WeStretch is truly for everybody and every body.

 But you know, just for myself, if I want to do a second routine, I do it.
 If I cannot go out for a walk or something, I do it.
 I mean, it’s fifteen minutes, so it doesn’t take long.

 People should try it.
 Ada is quite good because she’s very clear and I really like WeStretch.

 I have one last story.
-There was one time, last summer, when the family was on holidays.
+There was one time, last summer when the family was on holiday.

 I was here to take care of Louie and I laid down on the floor to do my stretching.
 Well, Louie got all excited so I cried, “I’m not sick, I’m not dead or anything- I’m just stretching, Louie!”

 Overall, I’m happy with WeStretch.
 I’m happy with the result and I’m happy with the app.
 Just try it because this app works.

 I was never a person to go to the gym or anything and my whole life I didn’t exercise.
 No, I’m just starting.
 That’s why I’m quite happy with myself.”

 Written and Interviewed by Kayla Willsey